-On entry and exit of Trusted OS each CPU is uses a separate entry stack and runs with IRQ and FIQ blocked.
-SMCs are categorised in two flavors: fast and standard.
+On entry and exit of Trusted OS each CPU is uses a separate entry stack and runs with IRQ and FIQ masked.
+SMCs are categorised in two flavors: fast and yielding.

-- For fast SMCs, optee_os will execute on the entry stack with IRQ/FIQ blocked until the execution returns to normal world. - For standard SMCs, optee_os will at some point execute the requested service with interrupts unblocked.
-In order to handle interrupts, mainly forwarding of foreign interrupts, optee_os assigns a trusted thread (core/arch/arm/kernel/thread.c) to the SMC request.
+- For fast SMCs, OP-TEE OS will execute on the entry stack with IRQ/FIQ masked until the execution returns to normal world. - For yielding SMCs, OP-TEE OS will at some point execute the requested service with interrupts unmasked.
+In order to handle interrupts, mainly forwarding of foreign interrupts, OP-TEE OS assigns a trusted thread (core/arch/arm/kernel/thread.c) to the SMC request.
 The trusted thread stores the execution context of the requested service.
 This context can be suspended and resumed as the requested service executes and is interrupted.
 The trusted thread is released only once the service execution returns with a completion status.

-For standard SMCs, optee_os allocates or resumes a trusted thread then unblock the IRQ/FIQ lines.
-When the optee_os needs to invoke the normal world from a foreign interrupt or a remote service call, optee_os blocks IRQ/FIQ and suspends the trusted thread.
-When suspending, optee_os gets back to the entry stack.
+For yielding SMCs, OP-TEE OS allocates or resumes a trusted thread then unmasks the IRQ and FIQ lines.
+When the OP-TEE OS needs to invoke the normal world from a foreign interrupt or a remote service call, OP-TEE OS masks IRQ and FIQ and suspends the trusted thread.
+When suspending, OP-TEE OS gets back to the entry stack.

-• Both fast and standard SMC end on the entry stack with IRQ/FIQ blocked and optee_os invokes the Monitor through a SMC to return to the normal world.
+• Both fast and yielding SMCs end on the entry stack with IRQ and FIQ masked and OP-TEE OS invokes the Monitor through a SMC to return to the normal world.